doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
    indexes - Specifies an array of indexes for this document.
 -
-   requireIndexes - Specifies whether or not queries for this document should require indexes by default.
-This may also be specified per query.
--
    writeConcern - Specifies the write concern for this document that overwrites the default write concern specified in the configuration.
 It does not overwrite a write concern given as :ref:`option <flush_options>` to the ``flush``